Skip to content

 • Ranked 3rd in NJ – “Ranking America’s High Schools” issue by The Washington Post, the school was ranked 3rd in New Jersey and 220th nationwide – 2011.

-• Ridge High School was ranked 194th in US , the second-highest in New Jersey, in Newsweek Magazine’s 2010 rankings of America’s Best High Schools.
+• Ridge High School was ranked 194th in the US and second in New Jersey in Newsweek Magazine’s 2010 rankings of America’s Best High Schools.

 • Ridge High School ranked 12th in New Jersey – 2010 NJ Monthly – NJ Monthly.